-ART 207 - Art History 1900 to Present-GT-AH1 3 Credits
+ART 207 / ART 1113 - Art History 1900 to Present-GT-AH1 3 Credits

 Introduces the concepts necessary to understand modern visual art, with an emphasis on world art of the 20th century.
 This course surveys world art of the 20th century, including Modernism to Post-Modernism.
 This is a statewide Guaranteed Transfer course in the GT-AH1 category.
-(Contact hours - 45)

-ART 221 - Drawing II 3 Credits
+ART 221 / ART 1202 - Drawing II 3 Credits